 Accordingly, multiple professional societies are calling for “individualized” decisions around elective colectomy.
 There is an international focus on making sure surgery is done for the right reasons and for patients who will truly benefit from an operation.
-At CERTAIN, we believe that rethinking surgery for diverticulitis should come from a patient-centered approach that considers the risks of recurrence, quality of life, patient wishes and experiences about surgical and medical treatments, and potential health impact or risks of surgery.
+At CERTAIN, we believe that rethinking surgery for diverticulitis should come from a patient-centered approach that considers the risks of recurrence, quality of life, patient wishes and experiences with surgical and medical treatments, and potential health impact or risks of surgery.

-Over the next few years, CERTAIN Patient Advisors and researchers will be undertaking several studies to:
+Over the next few years, CERTAIN patient advisors and researchers will be undertaking several studies to: